NBISweden/lunch-menu/README.md

    - Store the parsed menu in the database for future requests
 4. **API Responses**: Serve data from the database with real-time menu parsing as needed

-## Menu Parsing Implementation Status

-Currently, the menu parsing logic contains stub implementations for all restaurant parsers.
-Each parser returns a placeholder message indicating that menu parsing is not yet implemented for that specific restaurant.

-The database is ready to store parsed menus, and the infrastructure supports:
-- Automatic menu refresh based on age
-- Caching of parsed results
-- Fallback to database when parsing fails

-To fully implement menu parsing, you would need to:

-1. Examine the original Python parsers in `parser.py`
-2. Implement the specific parsing logic for each restaurant in the parsers package
-3. Handle HTML parsing, date filtering, and text cleanup
-4. Add error handling for network requests and parsing failures

-## Differences from Original

-This Go implementation maintains API compatibility with the original Python backend but has some architectural differences:

-1. **No FastAPI cache decorator** - Instead uses cache headers
-2. **Structured project layout** - Separates concerns into packages
-3. **Stub menu parsers** - Parsing logic needs to be implemented
-4. **Static binary** - Can be deployed without runtime dependencies

-## Development Notes

-- The application loads restaurant data from `restaurants.json` on startup
-- CORS is configured to allow all origins for development
-- The parser map is initialized with stub functions that can be replaced with actual implementations
-- Error handling follows Go idioms with explicit error returns
-- JSON responses match the original API structure exactly